tjayisle-lgtm/petezahindustries.github.io/README.md

 ## Pete Zah Games Purpose?
 We are mainly a service that provides games completely self hosted but we also have a proxy!

-Youre mainly supposed to use our site at places that have restrictions.
+You're mainly supposed to use our site at places that have restrictions.

 ## Pete Zah Games Sourced
 - Our biggest contributer is Brunysixlwork:  He provided the styling and helped with the proxy